 • Second, we're going to only look at deals of at least three years, because we're trying to look for the big-ticket decisions, not outlier situations when a player like Justin Turner signs a Minor League deal or David Ortiz gets a one-year deal and suddenly turn their careers around.

 • Third, just signings of Major Leaguers, not international arrivals like Ichiro Suzuki, Aroldis Chapman or José Abreu.

 • Fourth, just initial contracts, not secondary ones that kept the player around beyond the initial term -- and on that note, players had to have stuck around with their original team for at least half the contract before being traded.
 (Sorry, A-Rod.)

 • Finally, we're not going to worry too much about the dollars, because that has obviously changed massively over the years; the highest-paid pitcher in 1989, for example, was Orel Hershiser ... who made all of $2.8 million that season.
 When the Yankees signed Reggie Jackson in 1976, it was for five years and $2.9 million.
 Total.
-This isn't about dollars per WAR, or surplus value, though if you must, FanGraphs estimates Scherzer's production has been worth $276 million thus far, a number that certainly does not include the extra value of a World Series win.
+This isn't about dollars per WAR, or surplus value, though if you must, FanGraphs estimates Scherzer's production was worth more than $300 million over the course of the contract, a number that certainly does not include the extra value of a World Series win.

 What we're trying to get to is this: Who did the best to add a great player when they had the chance to?

 So, we invented a junk stat, a hastily thrown-together and somewhat-arbitrary way to evaluate, just to have some kind of methodology here.
 We searched for a few dozen of the most notable free-agent signings over the decades -- skipping, obviously, the ones who are still early on in the contract, like Bryce Harper and Gerrit Cole -- and we came up with a points system.